akostrik/exam06_miniserv/README.md

 a single message can contains multiple \n when the server receive a message, it must resend it to all the other client with "client %d: " before every line!
-When a client disconnect from the server: a message is sent to all the client that was connected to the server: "server: client %d just left\n"
+When a client disconnect from the server: a message is sent to all the client that was connected to the server: "server: client %d just left\n".